ox7f/ox7f.github.io/_posts/2021-04-25-blitzProp.md

 toc: false
 ---

-This challenge contained a Prototype Pollution to RCE via AST Injection.
+This challenge contains a Prototype Pollution to RCE via AST Injection.
 You can read more about it in this great [blog](https://blog.p6.is/AST-Injection/) post. (\* ^ ω ^)

 The webpage looks like this:
 ![](/assets/img/blitzProb_web.png#center)

 ## Vulnerability
-If we go through the source code, we can see in the file `routes/index.js` that the function "unflatten" is called after receiving a post request and on a successful if  "pug.compile.
+If we go through the source code, we can see in the file `routes/index.js` that the function "unflatten" is called after receiving a post request and on a successful if   the "pug.compile" function.
 The vulnerable code of the challenge:

 ``` javascript
 const path              = require('path');